 Print ads still work for three main reasons:

-On a more granular level, people often take more time to look at printed materials, whether it’s leisurely perusing through a magazine or taking a brochure to look through later.
+On a more granular level, people often take more time to look at printed materials, whether it’s leisurely perusing a magazine or taking a brochure to look through later.
 This means they are more likely to absorb the information.
-People also tend to notice a mailer than they are an online ad, as mailers tend to have a more personalized touch.
+People also tend to notice a mailer more than an online ad, as mailers tend to have a more personalized touch.
 Plus, PPC ads are often ignored in an organic search, even if they are at the top of the results page.

 Now that we’ve shown you why print ads still work, you’ll need the right strategies to unlock the potential of print advertising.
 Here are some tips to ensure your print ads are on target with your marketing goals.

 Nielsen and GfK MRI conducted research on print advertising in 2017.
-What they found was that the top 6 magazines in the United States have a more extensive reach among 18 to 49 year-old consumers than any TV program .
+What they found was that the top 6 magazines in the United States have a more extensive reach among 18 to 49-year-old consumers than any TV program .
 That’s partly because the vast array of magazines published today cover subjects that appeal to both wide demographics and niche audiences.

 No matter what product or service your business offers, there is a publication that is best suited to your advertising needs.
 Don’t forget about placing ads in regional magazines and newspapers.
 Not only is this cheaper than advertising in national magazines, but it also has the “shop local” quality that appeals to so many people.